veraszto/danvim/README.md

 ### Contribute
 Please show me your proposal/VimScript to make Vim usage faster and better, so that we can merge it in the architecture
 ### Donate per contributor
-#### There are plenty of still to be documented about DanVim, as these docs are being built
+#### There are several features still to be documented about DanVim, as these docs are ongoing
 #### Please ask whenever the unexpected happen or in doubt
 #### Thank you!